LiMinggang/madedit-mod/README.txt

 12. Fix: Should not call Reload on exiting #109
 13. Fix: Should rarely need to use wxConvLocal directly in MadPython #111
 14. Fix: Tab/Return/BackSpace was not recorded in MadPython #114
-15.Improve performance of script recording
+15. Improve performance of script recording
-16.Update Astyle to latest code
+16. Update Astyle to latest code
-17.Update translations
+17. Update translations

 Mod v0.3.9
 1.Improve on change syntax on save as